lsst-dm/dmtn-234/index.rst

 Because the authorization portion of the identity management system has to intercept requests to ensure that they are allowed, it is also in a position to impose rate limits.
 It therefore supports a simple rate limiting system that can be used by any service that does not have more complex needs.

-API quotas for this system are expressed as an allowed number of requests per some interval of time.
+API quotas for this system are expressed as an allowed number of requests per minute.
-Requests are counted when they are authorized, and the identity management service rejects requests that exceed the API quota, along with an appropriate HTTP status code and headers to tell the user when API requests will be permitted again.
+Requests are counted when they are authorized, and the identity management service rejects requests that exceed the API quota.
+That rejection uses an appropriate HTTP status code and headers to tell the user when API requests will be permitted again.

 This mechanism has the serious limitation that it does not know the nature of the request and therefore treats all requests as equivalent for quota purposes, even if one request is a cheap informational API call and another request is an expensive data retrieval.
 It is therefore only suitable for rate limiting of services where this limitation is acceptable.